DiogoPombo/CMD_Theme_Switcher/README.md

 This script modifies the Windows registry to configure CMD behavior.

-* Changes apply to all new CMD sessions
+* Changes apply to all new CMD sessions ony for current user
 * No system-wide or administrative changes are made
 * All changes are reversible